The lattice of varieties of monoids: Identities and related conditions

 In the cases of semigroups and monoids, classifying chain varieties includes the problem of identifying chain varieties of periodic groups.
 In the locally finite case, the latter problem was solved by Artamonov~\cite{Artamonov-78}.
 But a complete classification of chain group varieties is extremely difficult because by Theorem~\ref{chain gr uncount}, there exist uncountably many non-locally finite group varieties whose subvariety lattice is isomorphic to the 3-element chain.

 Non-group chain varieties of semigroups were completely listed by Sukhanov~\cite{Sukhanov-82}.
 Gusev and Vernikov~\cite{Gusev-Vernikov-18} found a complete classification of non-group chain varieties of monoids.
 To formulate this result, we need some notation.
-For any $n\in\mathbb N$, denote by $S_n$ the full symmetric group on the set $\{1,2,\dots,n\}$.
-For arbitrary permutations $\pi,\tau\in S_n$, we put
+For any $n\in\mathbb N$, let $S_n$ denote the full symmetric group on the set $\{1,2,\dots,n\}$.
+For arbitrary permutations $\pi,\tau\in S_n$, define the words